Mohib1402/CMPE255FeatureEngineering/README.md

 ## Usage

 1. Open the provided Google Colab notebook.
-2. Ensure the audio file is accessible in the specified path.
+2. Ensure the audio files are accessible in the specified path.
 3. Run the cells in the notebook to extract the features.